 If there is a chance that you or your child could test positive for HIV, don’t wait.
 Testing is free, painless and confidential.
 Take control of your family’s health and find out your status in a matter of minutes.

-Kimberly Bates, MD, is a member of Nationwide Children’s Hospital Section of Ambulatory Pediatrics and a clinical assistant professor of pediatrics at The Ohio State University College of Medicine.
+Kimberly Bates, MD, is a member of Nationwide Children’s Hospital Section of Primary Care Pediatrics and a clinical assistant professor of pediatrics at The Ohio State University College of Medicine.
 Dr. Bates is also director of the FACES Clinic for children and families with HIV/AIDS.

 Browse by Author